NeniEmSu/fullstack-tab-tracker/README.md

 - [ ] Create histories routes, model and controllers
 - [ ] Create tabs routes, model and controllers
 - [ ] create and use backend admin middleware
+- [ ] Set up mongodb mongoose one to many  relationship between songs and users
+- [x] search functionality
 - [x] protect routes with auth middleware
 - [x] create and use backend auth middleware
 - [x] Req.body validation with @hapi/joi